yogendra-yatnalkar/yogendra-yatnalkar-hugo/content/notes/general/unanswered-questions.md

 - Difference between vector DB's and FAISS library (by Meta) ?

   - From my current knowledge both are same, but then why is everyone behind vector DB's instead of using FAISS directly ?

+- Null Hypothesis test >> p-values >> calculated using t-test or z-test